 Any good diet will tell you to follow these four principles

-With so many diets available these days, it’s so hard to keep track because of contradictory advice.
-So what do you choose?
+With so many diets available these days, it’s so hard to keep track of every single one of them because of contradictory advice.
+So how do you choose?
 While not perfect, there are common traits to each diet that make them stand out.
 Make sure to look for these.

 1. Lots of vegetables

 Many popular diets are going to say no to a lot of things, but the one thing they’re guaranteed to say yes to are vegetables.
 Vegetables are antioxidants and contain lots of fibers, vitamins, and minerals.
 It’s also hard to overeat them because they’re usually low in calories.
 Effective diets are never going to tell you to cut back on vegetables, especially the green leafy kind.